brentschneider/DS-Tools/README.md

 # DevTools: U.S. Web Design System (USWDS)

-View which USWDS components are being used on a page and the active responsive breakpoints.
+View which CMS DS components are being used on a page and the active responsive breakpoints.

+This plugin highlights components in the DS, and using CSS shows the colums and rows specified in product.

 ## Contributing